Blobfish wins ugliest animal vote

 "If extinction threats are as bad as they seem, then focusing just on very charismatic megafauna is completely missing the point.

 "I have nothing against pandas," he added, "but they have their supporters.
-These species need help."'What died today?'
+These species need help."

 Mr Watt said he hoped the vote would also bring a lighter side to conservation.